darkroomengineering/react-lenis/README.md

 ## Extras
 Once the Lenis context is set (components mounted inside `<ReactLenis>`) you can use these handy hooks:

-`useScroll` is a hook that listens to scroll events from the Lenis instance.
+`useLenis` is a hook that returns the Lenis instance

-The hook takes two arguments:
+The hook takes three argument:
 - callback: The function to be called whenever a scroll event is emitted
-- root (optional): If root is set to true, it returns the root Lenis instance instead of the one within the context.

-`useLenis` is a hook that returns the Lenis instance, either from the context or the root instance, depending on the value of root.

-The hook takes one argument:
-- root (optional): If root is set to true, it returns the root Lenis instance instead of the one within the context.
+- deps array: Trigger callback on change
+- priority: Manage callback execution order

 <br/>